-In the fact pattern described in the request, the customer is able to benefit from use of each asset (a battery) together with other resources (a bus) available to it and each battery is neither highly dependent on, nor highly interrelated with, the other batteries in the contract.
+- a. the customer is able to benefit from use of each asset (a battery) together with other resources (a bus) available to it; and - b. each battery is neither highly dependent on, nor highly interrelated with, the other batteries in the contract.